Skip to main content

 Define your monitors the way you define the rest of your infrastructure: in code, reviewed in a pull request.
 A Terraform provider, a full REST API and an MCP server, plus a status page your users can trust.
 Run the single binary yourself or start free on the hosted tier, no card.

-Declare monitors, status pages and notification channels in HCL with the official Terraform provider.
-Run `terraform plan` on every pull request so a reviewer sees the diff before it ships, and roll back a bad check with a revert.
+Declare monitors, status pages and notification channels in HCL with the official Terraform provider. terraform plan runs on every pull request so a reviewer sees exactly what changes before it ships, and a bad check rolls back with a revert like any other regression.
+The config outlives the person who wrote it, and git blame keeps the why.

-Run regional probe agents on your own boxes and check from where your customers actually are.
-Each agent authenticates with a scoped, org-bound token.
+Run regional probe agents on your own servers and check from where your customers actually are, with results folded into each monitor per region.
+Each agent authenticates with a scoped, org-bound token, so a compromised probe box never holds a key to anything else.

 Declare a monitor in Terraform